POPE FRANCIS GENERAL AUDIENCE

 But in reality, the Church is much bigger, much bigger than Rome and Europe, much bigger!

-And also, if I may say so, much more alive
+And also, if I may say so, much more alive, in those countries.

 I experienced this in an exciting way, meeting these communities, listening to the testimonies of priests, religious sisters, lay people and especially catechists – catechists are those who carry out evangelisation.